Participant Information & Consent – In-app

 There is no payment or cost associated with this research.
 Participation involves only the secondary use of data already collected during app use.

-There is no direct benefit to you for participating.
+There is no direct benefit to you (or the person for whom you are providing consent) for participating.
 The potential benefits are indirect and include contributing to scientific knowledge and the development of improved tools for measuring eye movements and brain function.

-This is an observational research study that uses existing data collected during your normal use of the BrainEye app.
+This is an observational research study that uses existing data collected during your (or the person for whom you are providing consent) normal use of the BrainEye app.
 No additional tests, tasks, or interactions are required for research purposes.

 The overall risks associated with this research are low.